cybex-gmbh/transmorpher/README.md

 #### Disks

-The media server uses 3 separate Laravel disks to store originals, image derivatives and video derivatives.
+The media server must use 3 separate Laravel disks to store originals, image derivatives and video derivatives.
-Use the provided `.env` keys to select any of the disks in the `filesystems.php` config file.
+Use the provided `.env` keys to select the according disks in the `filesystems.php` config file.

 > [!NOTE]
 >